Dsiner/Aster/README-zh.md

 compile 'com.dsiner.lib:rxnet:1.2.0'
 ```

-or:
-If you need or would prefer to use a different version of the library you should exclude "xx.xx.xx" from your dependency in your build.gradle file.
+or If you need or would prefer to use a different version of the library you should exclude "xx.xx.xx" from your dependency in your build.gradle file.
-For example:
+</br></br>For example:

 ```groovy
 dependencies {